Sunny Balwani

-Ramesh "Sunny" Balwani (born June 13, 1965) is a Pakistani-born businessman who was the former president and chief operating officer of Theranos, which was a privately held health technology company founded by his then-girlfriend Elizabeth Holmes.
+Ramesh "Sunny" Balwani (born June 13, 1965) is a Pakistani businessman who was the former president and chief operating officer of Theranos, which was a privately held health technology company founded by his then-girlfriend Elizabeth Holmes.
 He and Holmes fraudulently represented that they had devised a revolutionary blood test that required only small amounts of blood, such as from a fingerstick.
 Both Balwani and Holmes were convicted of fraud.
 The consequences of the fraud led to the collapse of Theranos and the loss of billions of dollars to investors.

 Starting in 2015, Theranos came under criticism in the media due to its questionable claims and practices.
 The company was eventually liquidated.
 Balwani and Holmes were criminally charged by federal authorities for operating the business as a multi-million dollar scheme to defraud investors and patients.
 Holmes was found guilty and sentenced to 11 years and 3 months in prison.
 Balwani was found guilty on all counts, and was sentenced to 12 years and 11 months, plus three years of probation and surrendered on April 20, 2023.
 Holmes and Balwani were further ordered to pay $452 million to the victims of the fraud, with responsibility for the payment shared between them.
 Balwani was portrayed by Naveen Andrews in the 2022 miniseries The Dropout, which documented his relationship with Holmes and his role within Theranos.

-Early life and education
+Early life

-Ramesh Balwani was born in West Pakistan (Sindh, Pakistan), into an upper middle-class Sindhi Hindu farming family.
+Ramesh Balwani was born in Sindh, West Pakistan, into an upper middle-class Sindhi Hindu farming family.
 He attended Aitchison College, a prestigious boarding school in Lahore, until 1984.
 Balwani speaks Sindhi, Urdu, Hindi and English.

 His family eventually moved to India "because being a Hindu in a mostly all-Muslim country of Pakistan was very difficult" according to Balwani's personal lawyer.
 Later they immigrated to the United States.
 In the Spring 1987 semester, Balwani began undergraduate studies at the University of Texas at Austin as an international student where he was a member of the Pakistani Students Association.
 "He was very patriotically Pakistani," said one friend of Balwani's at the time, "He was one of us."
 Balwani left the campus sometime after 1991 to begin working; he would eventually complete a degree, but not until 1997 with a bachelor's in information systems.

 Despite research into the question by The New York Times, it is unknown when, or why, he took the nickname "Sunny".
 In official documents from the late 1990s and on divorce papers from 2002, he was known as Ramesh, his given name.
 By 2012, he was signing papers at Theranos as Sunny Balwani.